-- 1. Demonstrate an understanding of the fundamental concepts and applications of classical mechanics, relativity, and thermodynamics/statistical mechanics. - 2.
-Solve basic, quantitative problems in classical mechanics, relativity and thermodynamics/statistical mechanics. - 3.
-Develop an appreciation for methods of scientific inquiry through laboratory experiences.
+- 1. Demonstrate an understanding of the fundamental concepts of electricity and magnetism, waves and interference, quantum mechanics, and elementary particle physics. - 2.
+Solve basic, quantitative problems in electricity and magnetism, waves and interference, quantum mechanics, and elementary particle physics. - 3.
+Develop an appreciation for the methods of scientific inquiry through laboratory experiences.

-In PHYS 211 we are committed to creating an environment where everyone is treated with respect.
+In PHYS 212 we are committed to creating an environment where everyone is treated with respect.
 An essential part of the learning process is taking risks, struggling and making mistakes - these are all normal.
 Struggling and making mistakes is a good thing!!
 Everyone struggles with the material and, in fact, the students who struggle the most are the ones who learn the most.
 Problem sessions and labs are interactive so that you can explore and discuss your thoughts and then confirm them or correct them in real time.
 These discussions with your instructors and your classmates are valuable opportunities for learning the course material.